Pro-slavery ideology in the United States: James Henry Hammond and the mudsill theory

 Hammond co-authored The Pro-Slavery Argument with William Harper, Thomas Roderick Dew, and William Gilmore Simms, who composed part of the "sacred circle" of proslavery intellectuals.

 In his famous Mudsill Speech (1858), Hammond articulated the pro-slavery political argument during the period at which the ideology was at its most mature (late 1830s – early 1860s).
 Along with John C. Calhoun, Hammond believed that the bane of many past societies was the existence of the class of the landless poor.
 This class of landless poor was viewed as being inherently transient and easily manipulated, and as such often destabilized society as a whole.
 Thus, the greatest threat to democracy was seen as coming from class warfare that destabilized a nation's economy, society, government, and threatened the peaceful and harmonious implementation of laws.

 This theory supposes that there must be, and supposedly always has been, a lower class for the upper classes to rest upon: the metaphor of a mudsill theory being that the lowest threshold (mudsill) supports the foundation for a building.
 The theory was used by Hammond to justify what he saw as the willingness of the non-whites to perform menial work which enabled the higher classes to move civilization forward.
 With this in mind, any efforts for class or racial equality that ran counter to the theory would inevitably run counter to civilization itself.

 Southern pro-slavery theorists asserted that slavery eliminated this problem by elevating all free people to the status of "citizen", and removing the landless poor (the "mudsill") from the political process entirely by means of enslavement.
 Thus, those who would most threaten economic stability and political harmony were not allowed to undermine a democratic society, because they were not allowed to participate in it.
-So, in the mindset of those in favour of it, slavery was for protecting the common good of slaves, masters, and society as a whole.
+So, in the mindset of those in favor of it, slavery was for protecting the common good of slaves, masters, and society as a whole.